|Nutritional Guidelines (per serving)|

 - 2 tablespoons butter (melted)

-- In the saucepan over medium-low heat, melt 3 tablespoons of the butter.
+In the saucepan over medium-low heat, melt three tablespoons of the butter.
 Stir in flour until well blended.
-Cook, stirring, for 2 minutes.
+Cook, stirring, for two minutes.
 Gradually add the milk and cook, stirring, until thickened.
 Stir in 1/4 teaspoon of salt, the black pepper, and 3/4 cup of the cheese.
 Stir in the eggplant and diced tomatoes.

 Reader Comments, Tips, and Suggestions